 An entry indicating the date and time of the last delivery in an order.

-A Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement shall ensure that all delivery routes remain within the Commonwealth of Massachusetts at all times.
+A Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement shall ensure that all delivery routes remain within the Commonwealth of Massachusetts at all times.

-A Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement shall make every effort to randomize its delivery routes.
+A Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement shall make every effort to randomize its delivery routes.

-Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsements shall not transport products other than Marijuana and Marijuana Products during times when Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsements are performing home deliveries.
+A Delivery Licensee or a Marijuana Establishment with a Delivery Endorsements may not transport products other than Delivery Items during times when the Delivery Licensee or a Marijuana Establishment with a Delivery Endorsements are performing home deliveries.

-Firearms are strictly prohibited from Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement vehicles and from Marijuana Establishment Agents performing home deliveries.
+Firearms are strictly prohibited from Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement vehicles and from Marijuana Establishment Agents performing home deliveries.

 Manifests.

-Every home delivery shall have a manifest produced by the originating Marijuana Establishment and provided to the Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement.
-A manifest shall be completed in duplicate, with the original manifest remaining with the originating Marijuana Retailer, and a copy to be kept with the Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement during the delivery.
-The manifest shall be signed by the Consumer receiving the Marijuana or Marijuana Products and the Marijuana Establishment Agent acting on behalf of the Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement.
+Every home delivery shall have a manifest produced by the originating Marijuana Establishment and provided to the Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement.
+A manifest shall be completed in duplicate, with the original manifest remaining with the originating Marijuana Retailer, and a copy to be kept with the Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement during the delivery.
+The manifest shall be signed by the Consumer receiving the Marijuana or Marijuana Products and the Marijuana Establishment Agent acting on behalf of the Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement.
 A signed manifest shall serve as the written record of the completion of the delivery.
+A manifest does not need to include Marijuana Accessories or Marijuana Establishment Branded Goods; however, the Delivery Licensee or Marijuana Establishment with a Delivery Endorsement shall maintain a record of the sale of all Delivery Goods.

-The manifest must, at a minimum, include:
+The manifest shall, at a minimum, include:

 The originating Marijuana Retailer name, address, and License number;

-The name and License number of the Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement performing the home delivery;
+The name and License number of the Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement performing the home delivery;

 The names and Marijuana Establishment Agent numbers of the Marijuana Establishment Agents performing the delivery;